Priv.-Doz. Dr. Monika Köppl-Turyna

 Köppl-Turyna received her doctorate in 2011 from the University of Vienna.
 From 2011 to 2015, she was Assistant Professor at the Lisbon University Institute, before being Senior Economist at Agenda Austria.
 Moreover, Monika Köppl-Turyna has been lecturer at the Vienna University of Economics and Business, and Fellow at the Global Labour Organisation.
-In addition, she is member of the board of directors at the European Public Choice Society.
+She is a member of scientific board of the Rudolf-Sallinger Fonds and Klimarat der Bürgerinnen und Bürger.
 In 2020, she received her habilitation from the Johannes Kepler University in Linz.
-In the recent ranking of the most influential economists in Austria, published by Presse/FAZ/NZZ, she holds rank 12.
+In the 2021 ranking of the most influential economists in Austria, published by Presse/FAZ/NZZ, she holds rank 5.

 - Public finance

 - Köppl-Turyna, M. (forthcoming).
 Gender gap in voting: Evidence from actual ballots.
 Party Politics.

 - Christl, M., Köppl-Turyna, M., & Gnan, P. (2020).
 Wage differences between immigrants and natives: the role of literacy skills.
 Journal of Ethnic and Migration Studies, 46(19), 4010-4042.

 - Christl, M., Köppl‐Turyna, M., & Kucsera, D. (2020).
 Determinants of Public‐Sector Efficiency: Decentralization and Fiscal Rules.
 Kyklos, 73(2), 253-290.